abhi3700/My_Learning-Python/excel.md

 * Steps:
   - `$ conda install xlwings`
   - `$ xlwings quickstart <project-name>`: start a excel with python project.
 E.g. `$ xlwings quickstart abhi`
-  - `$ xlwings addin install`: install xlwings into excel
+  - `$ xlwings addin install`: install xlwings into excel.
+If needs to upgrade, then use `$ xlwings addin upgrade`.
   - Enable macro settings in the MS Excel
     + enable <kbd>Enable all macros</kbd> button in the `Trust Center >> Macro Settings >> Macro Settings`
     + enable <kbd>Trust access to the VBA project object model</kbd> button in the `Trust Center >> Macro Settings >> Developer Macro Settings`